 Why buy the Garmin GPSMAP 66i?

-The Garmin GPSMAP 66i is the best GPS unit for hiking overall because of its high ratings and impressive features.
-The best handheld GPS for hiking comes with satellite messaging and SOS signalling capabilities plus a clear three-inch screen as well as live weather forecasts and geocaching.
+The Garmin GPSMAP 66i is the best GPS unit for hiking overall because of its high performance and impressive features. it comes with satellite messaging and SOS signaling capabilities plus a clear three-inch screen as well as live weather forecasts and geocaching.

 >> Click here to see the Garmin GPSMAP 66i